 Block on Trump's Asylum Ban Upheld by Supreme Court

 Statistics even show we develop limited mobility in the neck.
-Once an elderly driver hits age 65, his chances of getting into an accident while making a left turn increase by 8% every year.
+Once an older adult driver hits age 65, their chances of getting into an accident while making a left turn increase by 8% every year.

 The number one issue here is safety, particularly that of your parents and their passengers.
-They are the most likely to be fatally injured in a car cash, according to Slate.
+They are the most likely to be fatally injured in a car crash, according to Slate.

-Adult children can't be held legally responsible for a parent unless there is a conservatorship.
-However, elderly drivers who ignore pleas to stop driving may find themselves sacked with a lawsuit their insurance may not even cover.
+Adult children can't be held legally responsible for an older adult parent unless there is a conservatorship.
+However, older drivers who ignore pleas to stop driving may face a lawsuit that their insurance may not even cover.